-Posted By Matthew Jokajtys on January 2, 2013
+Posted By Jose Almanzar on January 2, 2013

 During the summer of 2012, the DEC proposed its first substantive amendments to the State Environmental Quality Review Act (SEQRA) regulations since 1996.
 The DEC has explained that the amendments are meant to streamline the review process “without sacrificing meaningful review,” but the potential impact of the proposed amendments appears to be somewhat mixed.
 The proposed amendments center most notably on the “scoping” process, the classification of certain types of projects, and the timeline of the SEQRA process.

 First, the DEC seeks to change from optional to mandatory the “scoping” process, whereby the lead agency seeks to focus the Environmental Impact Statement (EIS) for a project on the truly significant issues, rather than on minor issues.
 Though increasing the number of mandatory steps in the SEQRA process seems the opposite of streamlining, the DEC argues that the extra step would have a net time and resource-conserving effect: by including a fuller description of all the major issues for a project early in the process, subsequent steps in the process may be more likely to proceed more smoothly and with less interruption.

 Second, and more on the side of maintaining—or even increasing—“meaningful review,” the DEC has proposed adjusted or entirely new thresholds for residential projects to automatically trigger classification as “Type I” projects.
 Under SEQRA, a Type I project carries with it a presumption of a potentially “significant adverse environmental impact.”
 Type I projects require the preparation of an EIS to consider the potential impacts of the project and weigh potential alternatives.